QuantumMechanics/NEM-sdk/README.md

 ### 1.3 - Organisation

-The sdk is organised in namespaces and sub-namespaces.
+The SDK is organised in namespaces and sub-namespaces.

 There is 4 main namespaces:

 **nem.com**
-- **requests**: requests to NIS and the outside world
+- **requests**: Requests to NIS and the outside world

 **nem.crypto**
 - **keyPair**: Functions to create keypair from hex and sign data with it